"Why would l validate? Especially when they don’t deserve it!"

 There are multiple reasons to validate.
 Yeah, one reason is to make the other person feel better, but there are several other options as to why you might want to do it even when you don’t feel like it.
 Read on to learn about a few that might help you stomach the idea a little easier.

-Reason #1: Because it allows you to establish your personal limits/boundaries.
+Reason no. 1: Because it allows you to establish your personal limits/boundaries.

 Maybe you didn’t know that validation isn’t just the “warm and fuzzies” of communication.
 In fact, sometimes it can involve actual confrontation.
 According to Dialectical Behavior Therapy (DBT), the highest level of validation (“Radical Genuineness”) is about being real, and at times, calling out “the elephant in the room.”